-- 3.4.2.1 Forces Afloat Work Package Preparations. - a.
+3.4.2.1 Forces Afloat Work Package Preparations.

+- a.
 Develop a Ship's Force concurrent Work Package that includes all major maintenance actions such as Planned Maintenance System (PMS), Reactor Plant PMS, repairs, PMRs, alterations and testing to be conducted by Ship's Force during the availability, as applicable. - b.
-Identify CPJs per paragraph 3.3.1 of this chapter and submit to the planning or industrial activity for integration into the availability schedule. - c.
+Identify CPJs per paragraph 3.3.1 of this chapter, and submit to the planning or industrial activity for integration into the availability schedule. - c.
 Establish a strategy for calibration of gages, instruments, and tools based on the Calibration Recall List and Calibration Support Plan. - d.
 Identify all industrial activity provided production and testing support equipment needed to accomplish Ship's Force work, or to recertify systems following Ship's Force work.
 Identify this equipment to the industrial activity prior to the start of the availability.
 This support equipment includes the following, as applicable: - (1) Reactor Plant PMS support equipment. - (2) System hydrostatic test equipment. - (3) Calibration equipment. - (4) Special tools. - e.
 Ship's Force should use Appendices A, B or C of this chapter as guidance to prepare for availabilities, as applicable.
 These appendices provide Typical CNO Maintenance Availability Planning Milestones for submarines, surface ships and aircraft carriers respectively.
-Deployed and FDNF homeported maintenance availability milestones can be found in volume III of this manual.